KieranSweeden/gig-mate/README.md

 ### Professional Musician Stories

-As a professional musician, my personal goals with GigMate is for it to:
+As a professional musician, I want GigMate to:
 - Provide me a template document structure, that I can easily edit for each gig respectively.
 - Function on multiple screens, so I can view/edit gig information at home on desktop, on the go on mobile and whilst performing on tablet/mobile.
 - Save the edits I make, so they'll always be there when I re-visit them on that particular device.